 You can choose to classify any publicly-available images in the database (“Classify All”), only those that you have uploaded (“Classify my images only”), or those from a specific collection within the overall database (in which case, you will need to select a project from the drop-down list, and choose “Classify selected project only”).
 Note that you can also follow the Projects link in the top menu bar to browse projects to which to contribute classifications.
 More information about projects and project access can be found on the Learn page.
 If you are also a Trapper and have already uploaded some images, you might like to “Classify my images only”.
 Note, however, that it usually takes 10 minutes or so before images you have uploaded are ready to be classified.

 Whichever option you choose, the Spotting process is the same.
 It starts with a screen like that pictured below.
 The question posed on the Spotting screen is “What do you see in this sequence?”.
 Many camera traps are configured to take a series of photos whenever they are triggered.
 These naturally form a sequence, usually of one or a group of animals.
 Sometimes, the same animal(s) may cause the camera trap to trigger repeatedly; MammalWeb assumes that these images will feature the same animal(s), and so will group them into longer sequences.
-We are interested to know how many animals and of what species are pictured in any sequence.
+It is also possible that some media are uploaded as videos, so a video might appear in the frame in which the photos normally appear.
+We are interested to know how many animals and of what species are pictured in any sequence or video.

 To determine what’s in the sequence, you can flick through it using the keyboard arrow keys, the ‘advance’ and ‘go back’ indicators (labelled A in the picture below), or the ‘sequence length’ indicators (labelled B below).
 To zoom in to the image and view it full-screen, use the zoom tool labelled C. To get a better idea of where the picture was taken, click the Location button (labelled D).
 Take a careful look at the images and satisfy yourself that you know what’s pictured, how many there were and – if possible – their sex and age (only given as adult or juvenile; the latter can be used for clear “young of the year” for many mammals – but don’t use it if you are uncertain).